Expert Answers to Frequently Asked Questions

 - Which Sailboat Kit is best for my sailboat?

 Call us at 707-578-7973 M-F 9-5pm PST and speak with a specialist who can help you!
 There are many variables that affect your speed and many find it helpful to speak with someone that has converted a similar size sailboat to get some real life performance stats.
-You're likely to find someone that can share their experience through Yahoo's Electric Sailboat Forum.
+You're likely to find someone that can share their experience through the yahoo sailboat page or another Online Forum.
 You'll find lots of valuable information there from sailboat owners just like yourself.
 Of course, we are also happy to assist you and answer any and all of your questions, so give us a call anytime!

 - Can I use a sailboat kit to power my go-kart?

-Yes!
+It depends.
 You should probably let us know when you're ordering so we can be sure to help you choose the best components and features.
+There may be a better kit at the same or lower cost.

 - Why are your sailboat kits so much cheaper than your competitors?